 |Canon EF mount lenses||Nikon F mount lenses|

 |12.7 MP, Full Frame Sensor||20.7 MP, APS-C Sensor|

 |3 shutter flaps per second||8 shutter flaps per second|

 |400 shots per battery charge||950 shots per battery charge|

 |152 x 113 x 75 mm, 895 g||136 x 104 x 73 mm, 720 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 5D and the Nikon D7500?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D vs Nikon D7500

 An illustration of the physical size and weight of the Canon 5D and the Nikon D7500 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (18 percent) than the Canon 5D.
 Moreover, the D7500 is markedly lighter (20 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.